Clio Logo

 In 1840, Doniphan sold a portion of the now-historic property to Dr. Johnston Lykins.
 In addition to practicing medicine, Lykins served as a Baptist missionary who interacted with the Shawnee Indians.
 After a few years, he abandoned the missionary work and moved to the rapidly developing Kansas City, where he helped found the first newspaper, the city's Chamber of Commerce, and is considered to have been Kansas City's first "duly elected mayor" in 1854 and 1855.
 A Westport farmer named William Matney purchased the eventual Ward property from both Doniphan and Lykins on the same day, sometime before the U.S.-Mexican War.

 After Matney died in 1857, Matney's son-in-law took over the land, and he subsequently sold the land in 1858 to William W. Bent.
 He and his brothers established a trade business along the Santa Fe Trail.
 Much of the trading took place at a fort Bent built (Bent's Fort) in the 1830s along the Arkansas River in present-day Colorado.
-Bent not only negotiated peace among the many Plains in the High Plains and along the Arkansas River but routinely served as a mediator in disputes among Native Americans and the U.S. government.
+Bent not only negotiated peace among the many Indigenous nations in the High Plains and along the Arkansas River but routinely served as a mediator in disputes among Native Americans and the U.S. government.
 In 1835, Bent married Owl Woman, the daughter of Cheyenne chief and medicine man White Thunder; Bent became an accepted member of the Cheyenne nation.
-Bent's Cheyenne Wife died in 1847 and by the 1850s, Bent no longer used Fort Bent as a central location for trading, eventually selling it to the federal goverment in 1859.
+Bent's Cheyenne Wife died in 1847 and by the 1850s, Bent no longer used Fort Bent as a central location for trading, eventually selling it to the federal government in 1859.
 While owning the now-historic Ward property, he worked as an agent to the Cheyenne and Arapaho, continued his trading business, and freighted goods for the government.

-During the Civil War, some of the events of the Battle of Westport transpired on the Ward property which was then William Bent's farm.
+During the Civil War, some of the events of the Battle of Westport transpired on the Ward property, which was then William Bent's farm.
 On October 23, 1864, Union and Confederate forces launched artillery, fired weapons, and engaged in hand-to-hand combat on or near Bent's farm.
 The Battle of Westport was the largest Civil War battle west of the Mississippi River, with combined casualties and deaths exceeding 3,000; the defeat effectively ended any Confederate military action in Missouri.
 Seth E. Ward, who exemplified the "rags to riches" narrative as a former hired hand on trading expeditions in the late 1830s, purchased this land from Bent's estate and widow after the Civil War.

 At age twelve, in 1832, Seth Ward lost his father and consequently had to work to support his family.
 Ward left his Virginia home and worked as a farmer's apprentice in Indiana but left one year later and traveled by foot for six months to return home.
 His mother found enough money for Seth to leave home again to find work, but after three years, in 1837, he arrived as a penniless seventeen-year-old in Independence, Missouri.
 However, in Missouri, he found work as a laborer in the fur trading business, living off the land and routinely sleeping in the open on bare ground for two decades.
 Still, he learned business and other lessons that eventually earned him a fortune later in life, including learning several Native American languages and marrying a Native American woman.